NMReDATAInitiative/Mnova_export_script/README.md

 # Mnova_export_script
 This script, based on existing Mnova script, was developped by Damien Jeannerat

+Installation:
+Download and unzip the repository

-Installation: make the .csh file executable.
+Make the .csh file executable.
 On unix system: chmod +x ./mnova2NMReDATA.csh
 Preparation: add one or more .mnova file in the current folder and type:
 ./mnova2NMReDATA.csh *mnova